 In our list of best compression socks for plantar fasciitis, we couldn’t resist including the FS6 Compression Foot Sleeve.
 The OrthoSleeve FS6 Compression Foot Sleeve is a sleeve and not a sock.
 It is targeted to provide the compression and support to reduce any potential swelling and control the pain from plantar fasciitis.
 OrthoSleeve FS6 is also useful in cases of heel spurs.

 Because of its six targeted zones and three levels of compression this compression sleeve provides a combination of support for your arches and compression in the exact area where needed.
-The compression is initiated with a light compression and ends with a tighter fit and a higher compression level.
-The medium compression is focused at the ball of the foot and at the heel targeting the arch and ankle with a firm compression.
+The compression is initiated with light compression and ends with a tighter fit and a higher compression level.
+The medium compression is focused at the ball of the foot and at the heel targeting the arch and ankle with firm compression.

-Easy and simple to don, the OrthoSleeve FS6 is made of a lightweight nylon (76%) and spandex (24%).
+Easy and simple to don, the OrthoSleeve FS6 is made of lightweight nylon (76%) and spandex (24%).
 It stretches very well while still providing that tight snug.
-It can be worn with a normal sock in a shoe without causing any discomforts.
+It can be worn with a normal sock in a shoe without causing any discomfort.
 Because of its comfort, you can also wear it throughout the night so you don’t wake up with this intense pain in the morning associated with plantar fasciitis symptoms.

 At first, you may expect the compression sleeve to be quite tight and maybe uncomfortable.
 We recommend to give it time and “break-in” for the sleeve to get its foot stretch from wearing it a few times.
 Like any compression sleeves or compression socks, buying two or three pairs is strongly recommended, so you don’t have to wash and dry them every day.

 The FS6 is a Moisture-Wicking Fabric compression sleeve that is comfortable, once broken in.
-It has 5 color selections: black, natural, pink fusion, reflector yellow and white.
+It has 5 color selections: black, natural, pink fusion, reflector yellow, and white.
 It is important to have the right measurements for your foot prior to buy the OrthoSleeve FS6 Compression Sleeve.
 Follow the data provided in the chart.
 With the FS6, the size corresponding to the sizing chart.
 That is one area where the Ortho Sleeve FS6 has done very well with these matching compared to other competitors.